-The 4th Bob Berner Lecture will take place at the 2020 Goldschmidt Conference in Honolulu.
-It will be a 30-minute keynote lecture presented in the appropriate topical session.
+The Robert Berner Lecture takes place each year at the Goldschmidt Conference.
+It is a 30-minute keynote lecture presented in the appropriate topical session.

 The lecturer should be a mid-career scientist: he/she should have received their PhD at least 10 years and no more than 21 years before the Goldschmidt conference at which the lecture is presented (i.e., for Goldschmidt2020, the lecturer should have received his/her PhD between 1999 and 2010).

 The lecturer should also have shown exceptional ability to define globally important biogeochemical processes, developed new understanding(s), and significantly advanced the corresponding area of research.
 The lecture will be on a 'Berner' subject, which includes a wide range of topics associated with elemental cycling at the Earth's surface (molecular to planetary scale, modern to ancient oceanic and terrestrial systems, evolution of the biosphere).